sararabino/sararabino.github.io/content/authors/admin/_index.md

     awarder: Bocconi University
 ---

 I’m a fifth-year PhD student in Economics at the University of Zurich.
 I work at the intersection of behavioral and labor economics, with a focus on education and gender inequalities.

 I am currently visiting Harvard University, hosted by Katherine Coffman.

+Happy to connect